 - MHRA regulatory flexibilities resulting from coronavirus (COVID-19)

 - UKCDR: Safeguarding during COVID-19

 - ESRC ethics pages

 - MRC Regulatory Support Unit

 Contact us at firstname.lastname@example.org if you require further signposting to resources

-Open letters to the research and innovation community from Professor Sir Mark Walport, Chief Executive of UK Research and Innovation:
+Open letters to the research and innovation community from Professor Sir Mark Walport, former Chief Executive of UK Research and Innovation: